Willamette River: Dams

-There are more than 20 major dams on the Willamette's tributaries, as well as a complex series of levees, dikes, and channels to control the river's flow.
+There are more than 20 major dams on the Willamette's tributaries, as well as a complex series of levees and channels to control the river's flow.

 The only dam on the Willamette's main stem is the Willamette Falls Dam, a low weir-type structure at Willamette Falls that diverts water into the headraces of the adjacent mills and a power plant.
 The locks at Willamette Falls were completed in 1873.
 Elsewhere on the main stem, numerous minor flow-regulation structures force the river into a narrower and deeper channel to facilitate navigation and flood control.

 The dams on the Willamette's major tributaries are primarily large flood-control, water-storage, and power-generating dams.
 Thirteen of these dams were built from the 1940s through the 1960s and are operated by the United States Army Corps of Engineers (USACE).
-Of those 13, 11 produce hydropower.
+Of those 13, 9 produce hydropower.
 Flood-control dams operated by the USACE are estimated to hold up to 27 percent of the Willamette's runoff.
 They are used to regulate river flows so as to cut peaks off floods and increase low flows in late summer and autumn, and to divert water into deeper, narrower channels to prevent flooding.
 A relatively small of amount of the water stored in the reservoirs is used for irrigation.

 Cougar Dam on the South Fork McKenzie River and Detroit Dam on the North Santiam River are the two tallest dams in the Willamette River basin.
 Detroit Dam is 463 ft high and stores 455000 acre.ft of water.
 Lookout Point Dam on the Middle Fork Willamette River, forming Lookout Point Lake, has the largest water storage capacity, at 477700 acre.ft.
 The other 11 dams are Big Cliff on the North Santiam River; Green Peter and Foster on the Santiam River; Cougar on the South Fork McKenzie River; Blue River on the Blue River; Fern Ridge on the Long Tom River; Hills Creek and Dexter on the Middle Fork Willamette River; Fall Creek on Fall Creek; Cottage Grove on the Coast Fork Willamette River, and Dorena on the Row River.

 Due to these tall dams, Chinook salmon and steelhead are blocked from roughly half of their historic habitat and spawning grounds on the Willamette's major tributaries.
 Unable to live and reproduce as they once did, they have been "brought to the brink of extinction".
-Endangered species listings and a subsequent lawsuit by Willamette Riverkeeper led to a plan to improve fish passage and other actions to help native fish recover in 2008.
+Endangered species listings and a subsequent lawsuit by Willamette Riverkeeper led to a plan to improve fish passage and take other actions to help native fish recover in 2008.
 Since then, work has proceeded slowly, and the Corps of Engineers, citing engineering difficulties and cost, may not meet the original agreed-upon deadline of 2023 for a system of effective remedies.

 Other major dams in the Willamette watershed are owned by other interests; for example, several hydroelectric facilities on the Clackamas River are owned by Portland General Electric.
 These include the River Mill Hydroelectric Project, the Oak Grove project, and the dam at Timothy Lake.